 Indiana American Water Co Rates

-Indiana American Water Company is requesting a rate increase in a newly filed case.
+Indiana American Water Company (INAWC) is requesting a rate increase in a newly filed case.
 The utility's request would raise annual revenues by approximately 31.1% ($86.7 million).
 The increase would implemented in three phases.
 In testimony filed on July 21, 2023, the OUCC recommends limiting the increase to about 6.6% ($18.6 million).

 - The OUCC is the state agency - separate from the IURC - that represents all consumers in cases before the Commission.

-Most rate cases take approximately 300 days to complete, and a final order from the IURC is not expected until this winter.
+Most rate cases take approximately 300 days to complete.
 The OUCC's timeline outlines the steps in the process.